Dr. Elizabeth Pawluk, CBS Director

 The CBS Program is designed for professionals who are working within the health services field.
 Courses are developed for adult learners and have an inter-professional small group approach.

-Students represent a wide variety of health related disciplines and include nurses, occupational therapists, physiotherapists, rehabilitation therapists, social workers, family practitioners, psychiatrists, psychologists, clergy, child care workers and clinical managers.
-Despite these diverse backgrounds, all learners have a common bond by holding positions that require them to provide assistance and treatment to individuals distressed by social, psychological and biological factors.
+Students represent a wide variety of health-related disciplines and include nurses, occupational therapists, physiotherapists, social workers, family practitioners, psychiatrists, psychologists, and clergy.
+Despite their diverse training backgrounds, all learners have a common connection by holding positions that require them to provide assistance and treatment to individuals distressed by social, psychological and biological factors.